-An additional category (Eligible Counterparty) is provided for by MiFID II but only applies to a limited number of Clients and for a limited number of activities.
+An additional category of Client, "Eligible Counterparty" only applies to a limited number of Clients and for a limited number of activities.
 If you are an Eligible Counterparty, you are kindly requested to contact the Bank which will be pleased to provide you with further information.